wenkokke/FunFlow/README.md

 # FunFlow

-An implementation of Control-Flow and Units of Measure Analysis for a Simple Functional Programming Language By Wout Elsinghorst and Pepijn Kokke.
+*An implementation of Control-Flow and Units of Measure Analysis for a Simple Functional Programming Language by Wout Elsinghorst and Pepijn Kokke.*

 [![Build Status](https://travis-ci.org/pepijnkokke/FunFlow.png?branch=master)](https://travis-ci.org/pepijnkokke/FunFlow)